muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/contributions.md

 ### Code Style

-For the python project Follow the [PEP8](https://peps.python.org/pep-0008/) Coding standards.
+For the python project follow the [PEP8](https://peps.python.org/pep-0008/) Coding standards. <br>
+For the c++ projects follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), if not mentioned otherisie in the README.MD of the repository.

 ### Commit messages
 - The commit message is mainly for the other people, so they should be able to understand it now and six months later.